edgedb/metapkg/README.rst

 MetaPkg
 =======

-MetaPkg is a multiplatform native package builder.
+MetaPkg is a multi-platform native package builder.